clartaq/cwiki/resources/private/md/Text_Formatting.md

 1. The second item.
 1. And the third.

+> This is what a block quote looks like.
+> It can go on and on, just like the
+> person you are quoting.
+You don't
+> have to use it for quotes though.
+You
+> can use it just as another way to make
+> a particular piece of text stand out.

 ## Code Listings

 CWiki handles code listings too.
 You can show code inline by surrounding it with grave characters (backquotes) "\`".
 Here is an example: `a = b + c*34;`.